opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 These findings indicate that while Z-score normalization remains a viable option, min-max normalization demonstrates more reliable performance in production scenarios.
 The choice between methods should be based on thorough testing with specific datasets and use cases.

-## What’s next?
+## What's next?

-We are also expanding OpenSearch’s hybrid search capabilities beyond z score by planning the following enhancements to our normalization framework:

-**Custom normalization functions**: Enables you to define your own normalization logic and allows fine-tuning of search result rankings.
+We're continuing to enhance OpenSearch's hybrid search capabilities beyond Z-score by planning to implement **custom normalization functions**.
+These will enable you to define your own normalization logic and allow fine-tuning of search result rankings.
 For more information, see [this issue](https://github.com/opensearch-project/neural-search/issues/994).

-These enhancements will provide more control over search result ranking while ensuring reliable and consistent hybrid search outcomes.
-Stay tuned for more information!

 ### References

 1. [Normalization](https://www.codecademy.com/article/normalization)
 2. [Hybrid Search 2.0: The Pursuit of Better Search](https://towardsdatascience.com/hybrid-search-2-0-the-pursuit-of-better-search-ce44d6f20c08/)
-3. [[RFC] Z Score Normalization Technique for Normalization Processor](https://github.com/opensearch-project/neural-search/issues/1209)
+3. [[RFC] Z-Score Normalization Technique for Normalization Processor](https://github.com/opensearch-project/neural-search/issues/1209)